A Moscow court has extended the house arrest of US fund manager Michael Calvey until May 13

 The Moscow City Court also extended the house arrest to another person involved in the case, former director of Vostochny Bank Alexei Kordichev, until May 13.

-On February 7, 2019 Serzod Yusupov, a minority shareholder in Vostochny Bank, filed a complaint with Russia’s Federal Security Service (FSB).
-In addition, Artyom Avetisyan, another Vostochny shareholder, along with the deputy chairman of the bank’s board Konstantin Rogov, testified against Calvey.
+On February 7, 2019 Serzod Yusupov, a minority shareholder in Vostochny Bank (Oriental Express Bank - OEB), filed a complaint with Russia’s Federal Security Service (FSB).
+In addition, Artyom Avetisyan, another OEB shareholder, along with the deputy chairman of the bank’s board Konstantin Rogov, testified against Calvey.

-Russia’s Investigative Committee launched a criminal case into the embezzlement of RUB2.5bn rubles ($37.5mn) from the Vostochny Bank on February 13, 2019.
+Russia’s Investigative Committee launched a criminal case into the embezzlement of RUB2.5bn rubles ($37.5mn) from the OEB on February 13, 2019.
 Calvey is the key defendant in the case.
 All five men are all facing charges under part 4 article 159 of Russia’s Criminal Code: fraud committed on a large scale by an organised group.

+In the meantime the Moscow court has lifted the arrest of 33% stake in the OEB controlled by Baring Vostok through Envision, Kirill Rubalsky of Finvision told Vedomosti daily on February 10.
+The fund controls 41.6% in the bank overall and can now resume voting with the stake, but will still be unable to sell it.

+Baring Vostok saw the arrest of the shares as part of the raiding attack on the OEB and hopes that lifting the arrest will be the first step in resolving the “absurd case”.